BioBoost/object-oriented-programming-using-java/02_basic_building_blocks/readme.md

 ### Variables in Math

 As a student you actually have already been using variables for quite a while.
-When doing math you also use symbolic names for variables.
+When doing math you also use symbolic names as variables.
 In the example below, `x`, `y` and `p` are all variables.

 ```text
 x = 15